A truly Sri Lankan Pork recipe to cherish

 - Salt - To taste

 - Heat 1 tblsp oil in a skillet.
-Fry the red chilies until dark and fragrant.
+Fry the red chilies, cinnamon, cardamom and cloves until dark and fragrant.

 - Soak the goraka in some warm water and grind them to a fine paste.
 Set aside.